Aloha Wela Wela, Charley Stoddard!

 Literary phenom and “Queen of Bohemia” Ada Clare, whom he met at The Golden Era offices, had gone to the islands a few weeks earlier.
 She had always been interested in fostering younger writers and especially those who looked up to her.
 Their casual relationship deepened on the islands.
 Clare became a thoughtful and supportive friend, encouraged the fragile Charley to continue writing poetry, and later helped him get published.

 While staying at a Hilo mission house, “whose lips pursed with the prunes and prisms of propriety,” he became entranced by a native Hawaiian boy he met at Rainbow Falls whom he called Kana-Aloha.
 The friendship ripened and in a few days the young native and Stoddard were inseparable.
 He traveled with him to the Big Island.
-They separated from their companions.
 Stoddard wrote of their dalliance:

 There were no sign posts on that road pointing the way to Crater or Creature-comforts, no notices to “Keep off the Lava” or, “Beware of the Missionary.”
 No Town Criers ran after us filing the vales with the clang of their dreadful bell.
 We had nothing to do but to get as lost as possible and hug ourselves and chuckle in sheer delight at the thought of our delicious predicament.
 Sometimes upon the breezy hill-tops with the azure sea curled up at the horizon brim like a wine cup, we paused to laugh aloud, or shout, for the very joy of living, and our hearts were ready to burst with the love and lust of it all.

-Stoddard met another boy, Kana-ana, on the island of Molokaʻi (know by the natives as Molokaʻi Ka Hula Piko), then respected by native Hawaiians as the spiritual center of the archipelago.
-“Chumming with a Savage” describes Stoddard getting into bed with Kana-ana for the first time:
+Stoddard met another boy, Kana-ana, on the island of Molokaʻi (known by the natives as Molokaʻi Ka Hula Piko), then respected by native Hawaiians as the spiritual center of the archipelago.
+In his article “Chumming with a Savage,” Stoddard describes getting into bed with Kana-ana for the first time:

 Over the sand we went, and through the river to his hut, where I was taken in, fed, and petted in every possible way, and finally put to bed, where Kana-ana monopolized me, growling in true savage fashion if anyone came near me.
 I didn’t sleep much, after all.
 I think I must have been excited.